How to run a process on an interval or schedule?

 System > Task Manager > On‑demand Tasks

-It’s all set now.
-We have a clean architecture for interoperability across our business hosts, with **three ways** to run our data grabber:
+You now have a clean architecture for interoperability across your business hosts, with three ways to run your data grabber:

 0 views